microsoft/api-extractor.com-website/pages/overview/demo_docs.md

-Hmm, well that was interesting...  but there's some good news:  **You don't need to write your own parser for this complex file format!**  The [@microsoft/api-extractor-model]( https://www.npmjs.com/package/@microsoft/api-extractor-model) package already provides a complete library for reading, querying, modifying, and saving this file format.
-If you want to roll your own TypeScript documentation generation, have fun!  :-)
+Hmm, well that was interesting...  but there's some good news:  **You don't need to write your own parser for this complex file format!**  The [@microsoft/api-extractor-model]( https://www.npmjs.com/package/@microsoft/api-extractor-model) package already provides a complete library for reading, querying, modifying, and writing this file format.
+If you want to roll your own TypeScript documentation generator, it's never been easier!  :-)

 ## Documenting multiple projects together

 A major advantage of this intermediary JSON file is that it allows a collection of related projects to be built separately, but documented as a group.
-This is particularly useful at a large company, where individual projects may be owned by different teams, perhaps working in separate Git repos, perhaps using different toolchains, perhaps released on different timelines.
-Regardless of how the JSON files are produced, they can be collected together in a central location, and then a tool such as **api-documenter** can load them into a single "model" and generate an integrated website, complete with cross-package hyperlinks and an integrated navigation tree.
+This is particularly useful at a large company, where individual projects may be owned by different teams, perhaps working in separate Git repos, perhaps using different toolchains, perhaps releasing on different timelines.
+Regardless of how the JSON files are produced, once they are collected together in a central location, a tool such as **api-documenter** can load them into a single "model" and generate an integrated website, complete with cross-package hyperlinks and an integrated navigation tree.

 This concludes our quick tour of the three major use cases for API Extractor.
 Ready to get started?